OneDrive/apidoctor/docs/publishing.md

 ### Additional Mustache Template Tags

-In addition to the standard Mustache template language tags, the following tags have been added to APIDocs to enable additional scenarios when publishing static HTML from Markdown:
+In addition to the standard Mustache template language tags, the following tags have been added to API Doctor to enable additional scenarios when publishing static HTML from Markdown:

 | Tag Name | Description | Example |